Preparatory steps

 If you are already in Germany and plan to transfer to TU Darmstadt, you need to consider a number of things.

-If you are not a European Union national (including Iceland, Lichtenstein, Norway and Switzerland) and have been offered an employment contract with TU Darmstadt then you need a residence title which explicitly permits employment.
-Without this residence title you will not be able to sign your employment contract.
+If you are not a European Union / EEA national and have been offered an employment contract with TU Darmstadt then you need a residence permit which explicitly permits employment at TU Darmstadt.
+Without this residence permit you will not be able to sign your employment contract.

-Comprehensive information on the relevant categories of residence titles as well as the change of a student residence title to a reseacher residence title can be found at “make it in germany”.
+Comprehensive information on the relevant categories of residence permits as well as how to change a student residence permit to an employmentresidence permit can be found at make-it-in-germany.com.

-Detailed information on residence titles for researchers can be found at the Federal Office for Migration and Refugees.
+Further information on researcher residence permits can also be found at the Federal Office for Migration and Refugees.

-Important: Please change your residence title before the start of your research at TU Darmstadt.
-If you live in another city than Darmstadt then apply for your new residence title before moving to Darmstadt.
+Important: Please change your residence title before the start of your research stay at TU Darmstadt.
+If you live outside Darmstadt then please apply for your new residence title first before relocating to Darmstadt and reregistering (Ummeldung).

-The Welcome Centre supports you in the preparation of your application for a residence permit, providing advice on what options are available to you, helping you collate the correct supporting documentation and filling out the German forms.
+The Welcome Centre supports you in the preparation of your application for a residence permit, providing advice on what options are available to you and helps you collate the correct supporting documentation and fillout forms.

-If you change your position at TU Darmstadt, your current residence title must suit the new situation.
-You have to change your residence title at the foreigners office assigned to your place of residence.
+If you change your status at TU Darmstadt, then you are personally required to inform the responsible Foreingers Office.
+They will then advise if your current residence permit requires updating.
 More information as well as a list of foreigner´s offices can be found under Arrival and Orientation .

-If you are a scholarship holder with a student residence title, wanting to start your employment at TU Darmstadt, you need to act accordingly to the aforementioned paragraph.
+If you are a doctoral degree scholarship holder with a student residence title who wishes to start your employment at TU Darmstadt, you need to act accordingly to the aforementioned paragraph.

-Important: You cannot sign an employment contract without a suitable residence title.
+Important: You cannot sign an employment contract without a suitable residence permit.

-Finding a suitable accommodation can be challenging.
-Do begin to look for a suitable apartment early on.
+Finding a suitable accommodation can be challengingso begin your search early on.

-The university Housing Services supports your search for short or long term accommodation and manages the University Guest Houses for international researchers and their families.
-The Guest Houses offer fully equipped apartments in a good location and are a helpful base for looking for accommodation in Darmstadt.
+The university’s Housing Assistance Office supports your search for short or long term accommodation and manages the University guest houses for international researchers and their families.
+The guest houses offer fully equipped apartments in a good location and are a helpful base for looking for accommodation in Darmstadt.

-If you would like your family to join you after or during your stay, the Welcome Centre is able to offer you advice on the necessary procedures.
-We are able to help your family members with preparing the correct documentation for the initial embassy appointment.
-We then provide further support in your next steps at the Foreigners Office here.
+If you would like your family to join you after your arrival, the Welcome Centre is able to offer you advice on the necessary procedures.

-In case of an accompanying spouse you have to provide your marriage certificate (with apostille) for applying for family reunion, registering with the local authorities as well as for applying for a residence permit.
+Please ensure your marriage certificate (with apostille) is available for applying for family reunion, registering with the local authorities, assessing your tax class, as well as for applying for a residence permit.

 As an owner of a Schengen-Visa, you have the possibility of traveling freely within the validity of your visa.
 A visa for airport transit is only valid in the transit zones of international airports.